 So when you hear “location-freedom” don’t just think of bloggers working at the beach, go a bit beyond and think how many times you would have liked to be there – but couldn’t because of work.

 What are the disadvantages of working from home as a freelancer?

 Now, I have to confess that freelancing also has a couple of cons.
 I´m not going to sugarcoat it, so let’s get to them:

-♥ Each day you don’t work, is an unpaid day.
+- Each day you don’t work, is an unpaid day.
 You get no vacation and no sick days.
 So that´s something to consider.
-If you´re someone who doesn´t LOVE creating, planning, and strategies, freelancing may not be your best option.
+If you´re someone who doesn´t LOVE creating, planning, and strategies, freelancing might not be your best option.

 ⇒ So we have home-office or remote employees, we have freelancers, and there´s also an in-between option to work from home: full-time contractors.